-There’s a lot that goes into building a website, and a lot of hours are (and should be) spent on every stage of design and development.
+A lot goes into building a website, and many hours are (and should be) spent on every design and development stage.

-In particular, if you’re trying to make sure your website outshines your competitors’, your website needs to be better.
+In particular, your website needs to improve if you’re trying to ensure your website outshines your competitors.
 And that often means you need to spend at least as much money on it as your competitor did.
-You won’t get a website that beats out your competitors by going about the process haphazardly or trying to drastically cut costs.
+You won’t get a website that beats out your competitors by going about the process haphazardly or trying to cut costs drastically.
 At the end of the day, you get what you pay for.
-And if you’re going to be paying for it anyway, make sure you’re paying for what you actually want.
+And if you’re going to be paying for it anyway, ensure you’re paying for what you want.

 How can you ensure you get a good ROI on your website?

-A lot of the things we’ve outlined above are essential for making sure your website delivers a good ROI.
-Having the site built strategically with your goals and your customers’ experience in mind is essential for generating leads and sales.
-While a new website can be a significant and unavoidable expense for a business, if your new website doesn’t end up earning you money, it wasn’t worth what you spent.
+Many of the things we’ve outlined above are essential for ensuring your website delivers a good ROI.
+Having the site built strategically with your goals and your customer’s experience in mind is essential for generating leads and sales.
+While a new website can be a significant and unavoidable expense for a business, it isn’t worth what you spend if your new website doesn’t earn you money.

-At Timmermann Group, we know website design is about more than translating a visual design into a functioning website.
+At Timmermann Group, we know web design is about more than translating a visual design into a functioning website.
 Your website is the digital representation of your brand and your company.
-Depending on your business, your website should act as your digital storefront, either literally or figuratively.
-Your website is your only salesperson who never takes a day off and is available to multiple people at any hour of the day.
-And, yes, while that does mean that your website should be attractive and easy for users to navigate, that’s not all that website design is.
+Depending on your business, your website should act as your digital storefront, literally or figuratively.
+Your website is your only salesperson who never takes a day off and is available to multiple people at any hour.
+And, yes, while that does mean that your website should be attractive and easy for users to navigate, that’s not all that web design is.

-The right website design agency knows that the website design process involves a lot more than these basic elements.
-Good website design is about more than how your site looks and functions.
-It should strike the perfect balance between sophisticated design and functionality, but also engage potential customers, capturing users at different points in the sales funnel and converting them into viable leads.
+The right marketing agency knows that the web design process involves many more than these basic elements.
+Good web design is about more than how your site looks and functions.
+It should strike the perfect balance between sophisticated design and functionality and engage potential customers, capturing users at different points in the sales funnel and converting them into viable leads.

-To do this, website design should involve strategies to attract users to your website and encourage them to engage with it.
-An important part of the website design process is identifying what users will be visiting your site, how users are currently using your site, what sort of users you want to bring to your site and how your website is going to work for all of those different groups.
-The right content strategy and user experience design should accommodate customers and potential leads in a variety of ways and create viable pathways for conversion.
-Users should quickly understand how to find the information they need or, better yet, be served just the right information at just the right time.
+To do this, the web design should involve strategies to attract users to your website and encourage them to engage with it.
+An important part of the web design process is identifying what users will be visiting your site, how users are currently using your site, what sort of users you want to bring to your site, and how your website will work for all those different groups.
+The right content strategy and user experience design should accommodate customers and potential leads in various ways and create viable pathways for conversion.
+Users should quickly understand how to find the information they need or, better yet, be served the right information at the right time.
 If a potential customer becomes frustrated trying to navigate your site or find essential information, that potential for conversion is lost.

-When it comes to visuals, website design involves more than having the right strategic visual (and content) hierarchies.
+Regarding visuals, web design involves more than having the right strategic visual (and content) hierarchies.
 Your website is also a key opportunity to showcase your company’s branding and establish consistency, both on the website and off of it.
-This includes standardizing your colors, fonts, logos, language and more.
+This includes standardizing your colors, fonts, logos, language, and more.
 This standardization should fall in line with your brand’s existing style guide.
-If you don’t have an existing style guide, it’s a good idea to establish one, or have your website design agency establish or refine one for you.
-While it can seem like an extraneous element or step, establishing these guidelines to aid in a consistent representation of your brand both online and offline is an essential element for inspiring customers’ confidence in your company.
-It makes your company and its presence look thoughtful, professional and composed.
+If you don’t have an existing style guide, it’s a good idea to establish one or have your marketing agency establish or refine one for you.
+While it can seem like an extraneous element or step, establishing these guidelines to aid in a consistent representation of your brand online and offline is essential for inspiring customers’ confidence in your company.
+It makes your company and its presence look thoughtful, professional, and composed.

-Having a website design partner that understands all of the important elements of good website design is essential to designing a website that will help grow your business’s success.
-There are a number of components that should be part of any website design that are crucial to designing a website that works for you and your customers.
+Having a web design partner that understands all of the important elements of good web design is essential to designing a website that will help grow your business’s success.
+Several components should be part of any web design that are crucial to designing a website that works for you and your customers.

-One of these components that has become increasingly critical over the years is having a website that is designed to be mobile-friendly.
-As time goes on, higher and higher percentages of website activity takes place on users’ mobile phones.
-How often have you tried to use your smartphone to navigate a website that didn’t have responsive design in place?
+One of the components that have become increasingly critical over the years is having a website that is designed to be mobile-friendly.
+As time passes, higher and higher percentages of website activity occur on users’ mobile phones.
+How often have you tried to use your smartphone to navigate a website that didn’t have a responsive design in place?
 Did you get frustrated and give up?
-Responsive website design is essential to retain the attention of a number of different users on any device they might use to access your site.
+Responsive web design is essential to retain the attention of several different users on any device they might use to access your site.

-Mobile-first design also reiterates the importance of website design that includes strategic user experience design.
-With limited screen space, you need to make sure users can still navigate through your site with ease and aren’t lost in huge menus, big blocks of text or other screen-hogging elements.
+Mobile-first design also reiterates web design’s importance, including strategic user experience design.
+With limited screen space, you need to ensure users can still navigate through your site easily and aren’t lost in huge menus, big blocks of text, or other screen-hogging elements.
 Your website should be strategically designed to create easy pathways for users and clear goals for how users interact or convert on your site.

-To deliver a website that is attractive and impactful, the website design process at Timmermann Group begins by gathering analytic data from your existing website (if you have one) and the websites of your competitors.
-We do this to better formulate a strategy for our website design.
+To deliver a website that is attractive and impactful, the web design process at Timmermann Group begins by gathering analytic data from your existing website (if you have one) and your competitors’ websites.
+We do this to better formulate a strategy for our web design.
 We analyze which aspects of your website are working well, which aren’t, and what users may see in competitor sites over yours.
-With this data and research in hand, we can implement designs that are driven by strategy, in which every facet has a purpose and goal.
+With this data and research, we can implement designs driven by strategy, in which every facet has a purpose and goal.

 After the content and visuals are complete, development begins.
 At Timmermann Group, our website development process is about more than just translating our visual design into code.
-It’s about making sure every part of the design is logical and satisfying for your users, whether those users are current customers, potential customers, your internal team, or anyone else.
-We use well-documented, clean and efficient code to develop websites that are attractive and purposeful.
-Our development process is about making sure your site runs perfectly at launch, and for some time afterward with your included year of web maintenance.
+It’s about ensuring every part of the design is logical and satisfying for your users, whether those users are current customers, potential customers, your internal team, or anyone else.
+We use well-documented, clean, and efficient code to develop attractive and purposeful websites.
+Our development process ensures your site runs perfectly at launch and for some time afterward with your included year of web maintenance.

-The very last step of our development before launching your site is quality assurance.
-Our quality assurance process includes a thorough review of the site’s development, as well as copy and design, to ensure your website looks and works exactly the way you want it to.
-We test the site using a number of different operating systems, devices and browsers to make sure that no matter how users are accessing your website, they’re able to interact with the site the way we intended.
+Quality assurance is the last step of our development before launching your site.
+Our quality assurance process includes a thorough review of the site’s development and copy and design to ensure your website looks and works exactly the way you want it to.
+We test the site using several different operating systems, devices, and browsers to ensure that no matter how users are accessing your website, they can interact with the site the way we intended.

-If you’re ready for a website that’s backed by strategy and delivers results, and you’re looking to work with a St Louis website design agency that will be a true partner through the development process and beyond, contact Timmermann Group today.
+If you’re ready for a website backed by strategy and delivering results, and you’re looking to work with a web design company that will be a true partner through the development process and beyond, contact Timmermann Group today.